I read a story a while back on Facebook.

 Ten years later, she sees other married women slaying and she is now unhappy in the marriage, wishing she didn’t get married.

-It reminded me of how my friends and loved ones subtly and not so subtly tell me to stop this feminism thing because they believe that’s why I’m single.
+It reminded me of how my friends and loved ones subtly and not so subtly tell me to stop being a feminist because they believe that’s why I’m single.

 I know they mean well, that’s why I smile when I hear it.
 I know I won’t ever tow that line but I love them for caring.